MSGW2018/A6/CONTRIBUTING.md

    3. Search your teammates by username and add them

 Now all the group members have permission to edit the repository.
 The following steps will describe the contents present in the repository you forked, and where you need to add your contents and editions.
 -->

+You have created a branch where you and the rest of your group members will be creating the content for this assignment.

+Now

 ### Markdown